How To Juice Ginger With and Without Juicer

 spoon filled with ginger juice on top of a glass jug

 We’re no strangers to ginger juice on this blog.
-In fact, you may have already seen my recipes for Ginger Lemon Juice and Cayenne Immunity Shots, or Simple Beetroot And Ginger Juice Recipe.
-Well this post is taking things back to the basics: how to juice ginger (with and without a juicer).
+In fact, you may have already seen my recipes for Immunity Shots.
+Well, this post is taking things back to the basics: how to juice ginger (with and without a juicer).

 Ginger juice is strong, with a kick of flavor and heat that is very refreshing and adds a lot of character to a number of dishes and juices.
 Plus, I’ve even included methods on how to preserve and use the leftover ‘pulp’ from the juicing process.
 This can be used in a couple of ways – so you can get every last bit of nutrition from your ginger as possible!